 Why the change?

 The new version of IS-3 requires that we follow different passphrase standards.
 These requirements were added to CalNet passphrase tools and as of Sept.
 1, 2020, any new passphrases created or changed meet the new standards.
-We will roll out these requirements to cohorts per the below schedule.
+We will roll out these requirements to cohorts.

 The regular passphrase increased in length from 9 to 12 characters and people can now select to use a long passphrase (more than 20 characters) with no complexity requirements.